 Anyway, to summarise, it’s obvious that a brand can’t work with EVERY influencer out there as to be frank, everyone seems to be a blogger or influencer these days.

 So just because a brand doesn’t work with you doesn’t mean that they haven’t noticed you or that they don’t appreciate your custom and your efforts in advocating their brand.
-I recently got quoted in an article in Balance magazine (which you can also find online here) about how to become a blogger where I shared my tip about going out and creating your own adventures rather than waiting for brands to reach out to you with ideas and collaborations.
+I got quoted in an article in Balance magazine about how to become a blogger where I shared my tip about going out and creating your own adventures rather than waiting for brands to reach out to you with ideas and collaborations.